 Court orders seizure of Iris Koh, Raymond Ng's possessions over unpaid defamation suit costs

-The couple refused to let a court sheriff and lawyer attempting to enforce the seizure order into their flat.
+The couple refused to let into their flat a court sheriff and lawyer attempting to enforce the seizure order.

 SINGAPORE: Anti-vaccine group Healing the Divide founder Iris Koh and her husband Raymond Ng are facing a court-ordered seizure of their possessions after they failed to pay legal costs from a defamation suit brought by former Nominated Member of Parliament Calvin Cheng.